lowrycito/handbook/pages/study-manual-general-handbook-30-callings-in-the-church.md

 Only members in good standing may participate in the sustaining.
 However, if a nonmember or a member who is not in good standing has concerns about the action, he or she may share them with the bishop or stake president in private after the meeting.

+30.4

+## Setting Apart Members to Serve in Callings

 Those who are called to most Church positions should be set apart.
 The Chart of Callings indicates who may do the setting apart (see [30.8](/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number13-figure12_p15#title_number13 "/study/manual/general-handbook/30-callings-in-the-church?lang=eng&id=title_number13-figure12_p15#title_number13")).
 This generally happens after members are sustained and before they begin serving.

 To set apart a member to a calling means to give him or her the authority to act in that calling (see [3.4.3.1](/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number13-p55#title_number13 "/study/manual/general-handbook/3-priesthood-principles?lang=eng&id=title_number13-p55#title_number13")).
 A setting apart also includes a blessing and promises guided by the Spirit.
 For more information, see [18.11](/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number36-p174#title_number36 "/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number36-p174#title_number36").

 ![woman receiving priesthood blessing](https://www.churchofjesuschrist.org/imgs/1f64652e4b3011eda69aeeeeac1e5ed7d99566ec/full/%21500%2C/0/default)

+30.5

+## Length of Service

 As much as possible, leaders allow members to serve in their callings long enough to establish strong relationships with those they serve.
 Members may also need time to learn and grow in their responsibilities.
 This can be especially important for leaders of youth and children as well as presidents of the Relief Society and elders quorum.
 The ideal length of service for leaders varies, but two to five years are often sufficient.

+30.6

+## Releasing Members from Callings

 In most cases, members are released from callings when the Lord inspires their leaders to release them.
 Some members, like stake and mission presidents, are usually released after an established period of time.
 A person could also be released for other reasons, such as personal and family circumstances.